laurengarcia/url-metadata/README.md

 **Issue:** `Response status code 0` or `CORS errors`.
 The `fetch` request failed at either the network or protocol level.
 Possible causes:

 - CORS errors.
-Try changing the mode option (ex: `cors`, `no-cors`, `same-origin`, etc) or setting the `Access-Control-Allow-Origin` header on the server response from the url you are requesting if you have access to it.
+Try changing the mode option (ex: `cors`, `same-origin`, etc) or setting the `Access-Control-Allow-Origin` header on the server response from the url you are requesting if you have access to it.

 - Trying to access an `https` resource that has invalid certificate, or trying to access an `http` resource from a page with an `https` origin.